mopp/AOJ.vim/README.md

 # AOJ.vim

-It is Vim Plugin for View Problem and Submit Code at AOJ.
+It is Vim Plugin for View and Submit at AOJ.

 ## Require
 Unite.vim
 webapi.vim